-Stablishment of learning objectives:
+Stablishment of Learning Objectives

 Goals and learning objectives are commonly confused terms.
 Goals are results to the expected at the end of an educational experience, and it usually refers to a long-term target.
 On the other hand, objectives are specific actions of results that occur as an immediate consequence of the educational activity.

-Selection of Instructional methods:
+Selection of Instructional Methods

 The concept of debriefing has been widely used in the military to learn from past missions.
-Debriefing refers to the reconstruction of elements from past experience and also, identification of those elements that are considered appropriate or detrimental to each particular situation.
+Debriefing refers to the reconstruction of elements from past experience and identifying those elements that are considered appropriate or detrimental to each particular situation.
 The goal of debriefing in healthcare simulation is that participants identify their mistakes and appropriate actions during a clinical scenario.
 Also, it provides the opportunity to reflect, summarize, and analyze better actions and discover new insights applicable to future clinical practice.

 Tracking the learning progress is essential to evaluate the students and the simulation curriculum.
 There are several assessment methods with different values.
 In simulations, the most common assessing tools include confidence and performance self-perception, checklists, pre, and post-tests, knowledge tests, and group evaluation.

 Formative evaluation occurs during the educational activity and allows the teacher to assess the learner's knowledge, skills, and critical thinking.
 Formative assessment allows the teachers to evaluate the effectiveness of the instructional method used to achieve the learning objectives.
 Also, it allows for immediate and continuous feedback or corrections during an educational activity or program.